If you want to avoid being sidelined by a damaged knee, make sure you’re avoiding these eight common mistakes during your training sessions.

 If you frequently forget your brace, you’re more likely to re-injure the joint it’s meant to support.
 Put it in your gym bag, or stash it next to your shoes so that you can create a habit of putting everything on at the same time.

-Nobody wants to put their training on hold to deal with a knee injury.
+Nobody wants to put their training on hold to deal with a knee injuries, make sure you visit an ortho.
 Avoid these eight common mistakes to keep your knees safe and healthy during every workout session.